starlitriver/starlitriver.github.io/content/mathematics/how to evaluate trig functions with double and half angle identities.md

 permalink:
 ---

-the double and half angle [[list of trigonometric identities|trig identities]] are useful in evaluating more stuff
+the double and half angle [[trig identity|trig identities]] are useful in evaluating more stuff

 ## double angle identities